Nuclear fusion

-Nuclear fusion is a reaction in which two or more atomic nuclei are combined to form one or more different atomic nuclei and subatomic particles (neutrons or protons).
-The difference in mass between the reactants and products is manifested as either the release or absorption of energy.
-This difference in mass arises due to the difference in nuclear binding energy between the atomic nuclei before and after the reaction.
-Nuclear fusion is the process that powers active or main-sequence stars and other high-magnitude stars, where large amounts of energy are released.
+Nuclear fusion is a reaction in which two or more atomic nuclei combine to form a larger nucleus.
+The difference in mass between the reactants and products is manifested as either the release or the absorption of energy.
+This difference in mass arises as a result of the difference in nuclear binding energy between the atomic nuclei before and after the fusion reaction.
+Nuclear fusion is the process that powers all active stars, via many reaction pathways.